myltik/azure-docs.ru-ru/articles/storsimple/storsimple-chassis-replacement.md

 <properties
-   pageTitle="Замена корпуса устройства StorSimple | Microsoft Azure" description="Эта статья описывает снятие и установку основного корпуса или корпуса EBOD устройства StorSimple." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Replace the chassis on a StorSimple device | Microsoft Azure" description="Describes how to remove and replace the chassis for your StorSimple primary enclosure or EBOD enclosure." services="storsimple" documentationCenter="" authors="alkohli"